CartoDB/documentation/app/content/data-observatory/_index.md

         - "Accessing and browsing the Spatial Data Catalog"
         - "Subscribing to public and premium datasets"
         - "Managing your subscriptions"
+        - "Accessing your subscriptions from BigQuery, AWS or Azure"
 ---